Kintyre/ksconf/docs/source/cmd_filter.rst

 How is this different that btool?
 ---------------------------------

-Some of the things filter can do does in fact overlap with :command:`btool list`.
+Some of the things filter can do functionally overlaps with :command:`btool list`.
 Take for example:

 ..  code-block:: sh

-    ksconf filter search/default/savedsearches.conf --stanza" Messages by minute last 3 hours"
+    ksconf filter search/default/savedsearches.conf --stanza "Messages by minute last 3 hours"

 Is essentially the same as: